gchq/event-logging-schema/README.md

     <xs:sequence minOccurs="1" maxOccurs="1">
 ```

+In the above example there is documentation at both the element and annonymous complex type leve that essentiall describes the same thing as the type has one one use.
+If only the complex type annotation is used then some schema editors, e.g. OxygenXML, will not display the annotation.
+Thus for clarity both positons should be used.

 ## Building the schema

 The master version of the schema is located in the root of this repository (`event-logging.xsd`).